 Thank you MAMA Youth. - Bella Lambourne, HR and Operations Director at Banijay

 With the above points in mind, delegates leave the workshop in a more positive mood, and the worry of saying the wrong thing will no longer be a predominant issue.
 The workshop can be tailored to cover specific topics like ethnicity, gender equality, disability, and the delivery can be adapted accordingly.
 There is a bespoke workshop for executive level, senior management and perhaps most importantly, management/supervisors and senior members of staff.
-During the workshop there will be a private one to one providing complete confidentiality for the delegate and ensuring they can be open and honest without the company knowing what has been discussed.
-Due to Covid-19 we have had to adapt our one day workshop to four hours split into two days.
-With One-to-One sessions in-between.

 I thought the workshop was brilliant, Bob spoke passionately and honestly about his experiences in the TV world (and outside).
 The alumni spoke confidently and candidly and it was great to hear things from their view point.It was really useful to help focus the mind on what we should be focusing on, and how we all need to take responsibility for changing the TV world for the better.